anandbanik/auction-fabric/README.md

 ### Running the Fabric 2.0 Art-NFT network

-1. Go to the test-network directory.
+1. Go to the auction-network directory.

 2. Use the network.sh script to run the test network using the below options.